HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="transition_timing_functions.sql"
 ) }}

 Okay, but, what kinds of animations are being performed?
 To determine this, we classified various animation labels by the type of animation being performed.
-For example, animations labeled `fa-spin`, `spin`, `spinner-spin`,  and so on were classified as “rotate” animations, and these were the most popular.
+For example, animations labeled `fa-spin`, `spin`, `spinner-spin`,  and so on were classified as "rotate" animations, and these were the most popular.

 {{ figure_markup(
   image="animation-name-categories.png",